[1] 2

 dataset again.

 You can use AI tools to help add comments to your code.
-We’ll start with a simple prompt to see how it gets on.
+Previous experience has taught us that we need to be a bit specific with what we want the AI to do so we’ll give it a clear prompt.
 In your chosen platform, input the below code with the prompt:

 - The AI can only tell you what the code is doing, it can’t say why you chose to do that.
 In this example, we’ve created a new column that combines species and sex but the comment gives us no idea what the rationale was for this.
 The more complex your analysis, the more crucial it becomes to explain the rationale.